Why Multi-Member LLCs Must Adopt a Buy Sell Agreement

 Here’s the sequence of events when somebody hires me to prepare a Buy Sell Agreement for their LLC:

-1. LLC pays for the Buy Sell Agreement with a credit card in our secure online store at one of the following two links: (i) $897 Buy Sell Agreement Order Form – if we form the LLC, or (ii) $1,497 Buy Sell Agreement Order Form – if we did not form the LLC.
-You can also pay by or by calling my legal assistant Gia at 602-906-4953, ext.
-7 and giving the credit card information over the phone or by sending a check payable to KEYTLaw, LLC, 3001 E. Camelback Road, Suite 130, Phoenix, AZ 85016.
+1. LLC pays for the Buy Sell Agreement with a credit card in our secure online store at one of the following two links: (i) $897 Buy Sell Agreement Order Form – if we form the LLC and you purchase the Buy Sell Agreement within 90 days of the date the LLC was formed, or (ii) $1,497 Buy Sell Agreement Order Form – if we did not form the LLC.
+You can also pay by or by calling my legal assistant at 602-906-4953, ext.
+5 and giving the credit card information over the phone or by sending a check payable to KEYTLaw, LLC, 7373 E. Doubletree Ranch Road, Suite 165, Scottsdale, Arizona 85258.

 2. Complete our online Buy Sell Agreement Questionnaire.